Activities

 Build a passive vocabulary

-For this activity, find a shard deck online that has a lot of example words or sentences (I recommend sentences) in order of frequency.
+For this activity, find a shared deck online that has a lot of example words or sentences (I recommend sentences) in order of frequency.
 Use the target language side first, meaning you will see the word or sentence in the language you are learning, and need to understand what it means in English (or your native language) before you press good.
-Around 5-20% of your time spent on this activity is appropriate.

 Learn key phrases

 Similar to the above, find a deck online with words or sentences (I recommend sentences), but focus on the kinds of phrases you need, such as travel phrases or basic phrases.
 Use these with the English (or your native language) side first, and make sure you know how to say it correctly in the language you are learning before you press good.
-Some learners don’t do this activity, others spend up to 15% of their time doing it.
+Some learners don’t do this activity, and rely on input and conversation practice to build the knowledge they need.

 Mass input

-As we saw in a the resource section, input takes many forms, YouTube, TikTok, books, podcasts, etc. Whatever you use, make sure it is comprehensible and interesting to you.
+As we saw in the resource section, input takes many forms: YouTube, TikTok, books, podcasts, etc. Whatever you use, make sure it is comprehensible and interesting to you.
 The mass input activity is simple: use the input while simply trying to understand as much as you can.
-Avoid pausing or looking things up until after you’ve finished (and only if you want to).
+Try not to pause or look things up until you’ve finished, and only do so if it feels necessary.
 This will give you the exposure you need to start building an intuition for how the language works, covering both vocabulary and grammar in one.

 Input is critical for an effective method, but usually requires a bit of baseline knowledge to be much use.
-For that reason, beginners usually start with 0–10% of their time with input at the very beginning.
-This commonly ramps up to anywhere from 20–70% of language time, depending on interest, lifestyle, and priorities.
+For that reason, beginners often don’t start off doing it.
+There is a huge variation in how much of this activity learns do due to different levels of interest, lifestyle, and learning priorities.
 The chapter dedicated to input will help you use input more effectively.

 Conversation practice

 One of the best language exercises you can do is conversation practice with a native speaker.
-It gets your brain using the knowledge you already have, improves your speaking fluency, exposes you to new forms and vocabulary, and lets you get feedback in real time.
+It helps you activate the knowledge you already have, improves your speaking fluency, exposes you to new forms and vocabulary, and lets you get feedback in real time.

 How to get conversation practice